hhas/SwiftAutomation/doc-source/6 application-objects.md

 SwiftAutomation automatically launches a non-running application the first time your script makes sends a command.
 To avoid accidental launches, _all_ commands relating to that application must be included in a conditional block that only executes if `isRunning` returns `true`.

-### Launching applications via `launchApplication()`
+### Launching applications via `launch()`

 [TO DO: not yet implemented]

 When SwiftAutomation launches a non-running application, it normally sends it a `run` command as part of the launching process.
-If you wish to avoid this, you should start the application by sending it a `launch` command before doing anything else:
+If you wish to avoid this, you should start the application by sending it a `launch` command before doing anything else.

-    launchApplication() throws

 This is useful when you want to start an application without it going through its normal startup procedure, and is equivalent to the using AppleScript's `launch` command.
 For example, to launch TextEdit without causing it to display a new, empty document (its usual behaviour):

     textedit = TextEdit()
-    try textedit.launchApplication()
+    try textedit.launch()
     // other TextEdit-related code goes here...

 ### Restarting applications